migrateshop/ondemand-service-marketplace-script/README.md

-<h1 align="center"> Rental Script: Strategies and Tips to Succeed in your Rental Business</h1>
+<h1 align="center"> Migrateshop’s Top On-Demand Service Marketplace Script for 2024! </h1>

 The latest service market brought about by the on-demand gig economy makes it easier for people to access a number of services so as to enhance their lifestyle during the day.
 Better known as freelancer, contractors, and service providers including home repair, cleaning services, beauty treatments and many others.
 A just-in-time service delivery is a new order in the world we live in today.